ethz-asl/ublox_utils/README.md

 The latest tested firmware was **1.32** on ZED-F9P receiver.
 To update the firmware follow the [sparkfun tutorial](https://learn.sparkfun.com/tutorials/how-to-upgrade-firmware-of-a-u-blox-gnss-receiver).

+When using a dual receiver setup update the configuration of the [moving base receiver](config/moving_base.txt) and [rover receiver](config/rover.txt).
+The configuration is elaborated in [ZED-FP9 Moving base applications, p.16](https://content.u-blox.com/sites/default/files/ZED-F9P-MovingBase_AppNote_%28UBX-19009093%29.pdf).
+To flash the configuration go to u-center and select `View->Generation 9 Configuration View->Advanced Configuration->Load from file...->Send config changes`
+**Note** If you are only using a single rover, the default config is fine.

+To revert to the default config select `View->Messages view->UBX->CFG->CFG->Revert to default configuration->Send`.
 ## ROS Sensor Launch
 [ublox.launch](./launch/ublox.launch) provides the launch file to start the u-blox receivers ROS interface.